Supervisor/supervisor/docs/configuration.rst

    logfile names, all environment strings, and the command of programs can also contain similar Python string expressions, to pass slightly different parameters to each process.

+   From the command line you can stop, start and restart all of the processes in the group using a wildcard, e.g. ``supervisorctl restart foo_*``

 ``[program:x]`` Section Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~